damil/DBIx-AutoUpgrade-NativeStrings/README.md

 # DBIx-AutoUpgrade-NativeStrings

-Convert Perl native strings to utf8 before sending them to the database
+This module intercepts calls to L<DBI> methods for automatically converting Perl native strings to utf8 strings before they go to the DBD driver.